robertmxmx/otree-Robert/README.md

 ## To do

-- "Internet requirements to participate" page: remove this page, unless "online option" is chosen in config.
 - Participant C earned no bonus, but on C's payment info page it reports "Task 1 bonus: $0.00" (see pic) -- this information should only appear on a participant's page if they earned a bonus.
     - Simon: Done.
 While making this change I noticed that "Click here to hide your payment info" was added to the payment info page.
 I assume this isn't needed/used so I removed it.
     	- Hide your payment info *is* required.
 Please add it back.